codingsoo/nlp2rest/README.md

 4. Run Rule Validator:

-Firstly, adjust the `specificationFileName` in the `rtg_config.json` file to point to the rest-countries specification.
-Then, use Gradle to run the project as follows:
+Firstly, adjust the `specificationFileName` in the `rtg_config.json` file to point to the desired specification.
+We preconfigured the file to use the specification of rest-countries, and our NLP-based strategy (named `NlpStrategy`).
+Then, use Gradle to run the Rule Validator as follows:

 ```
 ./gradlew run
 ```
+> To run the above command, the `gradlew` file must be executable.
+Make it executable with `sudo chmod +x gradlew`

 This will generate an enhanced specification in the `output` directory.